garyfleming/the-board-whisperer/the-board-whisperer.md

 ^ So we had a difficult conversation and realised that we'd need an analysis and test column.
 "Doing" wasn't the only kind of doing any more, so we renamed it "dev".
+WiP Limits set by team, having explained WiP and value.

 ---